sudhaahuja/TrackTriggerDemo/ProduceFiles/README.md

 Please check DataFormat.xlsx for the output format

-The names of the 40 input modules are written in ../inputfiles/ModuleListBoard00.txt
+The names of the 40 input modules are written in ../inputfiles/ModuleListBoard00.txt You can change the several bools in utils.C

 * Make 8BX ntuple:
 ```